-Credit Facility with a Lending Consortium Arranged by SunTrust (the Credit Facility)
+Amended Credit Facility with a Lending Consortium Arranged by SunTrust (the Amended Credit Facility) In February 2016, we amended our existing revolving credit facility with a lending consortium arranged by SunTrust to increase our aggregate principal amount available to \$250.0 million (the Amended Credit Facility).
+Under the Amended Credit Facility, we may seek to obtain incremental revolving or term loans in an aggregate amount not to exceed \$150.0 million.
+The interest rates applicable to loans under the Amended Credit Facility are, at our option, equal to either a base rate plus a margin ranging from 0.75% to 1.75% per annum or LIBOR plus a margin ranging from 1.75% to 2.75% per annum, based on the Consolidated Total Net Debt to Consolidated EBITDA ratio (as defined in the agreement).
+In addition, we will pay a commitment fee on the unused portion of the commitments under the Amended Credit Facility that will range from 0.3% to 0.5% per annum, depending on the Consolidated Total Net Debt to Consolidated EBITDA ratio of the Company and our subsidiaries.
+Loans made under the Amended Credit Facility are not subject to interim amortization.
+We are not required to repay any loans under the Amended Credit Facility prior to maturity, other than to the extent the outstanding borrowings exceed the aggregate commitments under the Amended Credit Facility.
+We are permitted to prepay all or any portion of the loans under the Amended Credit Facility prior to maturity without premium or penalty, subject to reimbursement of any LIBOR breakage costs of the lenders.
+As of March 31, 2016, our operating subsidiaries had \$131.8 million outstanding under the Amended Credit Facility.

-On May 30, 2014, we entered into the Credit Facility in an aggregate principal amount of \$150.0 million from a syndicate of banks and other financial institutions.
-Under the Credit Facility, we may seek to obtain incremental revolving or term loans in an aggregate amount not to exceed \$75.0 million.
-The interest rates applicable to loans under the Credit Facility are, at our option, equal to either a base rate plus a margin ranging from 1.3% to 2.3% per annum or LIBOR plus a margin ranging from 2.3% to 3.3% per annum, based on the debt to Consolidated EBITDA ratio (as defined in the agreement).
-In addition, we will pay a commitment fee on the unused portion of the commitments under the Credit Facility that will range from 0.3% to 0.5% per annum, depending on the debt to Consolidated EBITDA ratio of the Company and its subsidiaries.
-Loans made under the Credit Facility are not subject to interim amortization.
-We are not required to repay any loans under the Credit Facility prior to maturity, other than to the extent the outstanding borrowings exceed the aggregate commitments under the Credit Facility.
-We are permitted to prepay all or any portion of the loans under the Credit Facility prior to maturity without premium or penalty, subject to reimbursement of any LIBOR breakage costs of the lenders.
-As of September 30, 2015, our operating subsidiaries had \$55.0 million outstanding under the Credit Facility.
-As of November 2, 2015, there was approximately \$55.0 million outstanding under the Credit Facility.
+The Amended Credit Facility is secured by a pledge of stock of our material operating subsidiaries as well as a first lien on substantially all of our personal property.
+The Amended Credit Facility contains customary covenants that, among other things, restrict, subject to certain exceptions, the ability of the Company and our operating subsidiaries to grant liens on their assets, incur indebtedness, sell assets, make investments, engage in acquisitions, mergers or consolidations, amend certain material agreements and pay certain dividends and other restricted payments.
+Under the Amended Credit Facility, we must comply with financial maintenance covenants to be tested quarterly, consisting of a maximum Consolidated Total Net Debt to Consolidated EBITDA ratio (which shall be increased to 3.50:1.00 for the current fiscal quarter and the immediate following three fiscal quarters), and a minimum interest/rent coverage ratio (which cannot be below 1.50:1.00).
+The majority of lenders can require that we and our operating subsidiaries mortgage certain of our real property assets to secure the Amended Credit Facility if an event of default occurs, the Consolidated Total Net Debt to Consolidated EBITDA ratio is above 2.75:1.00 for two consecutive fiscal quarters, or our liquidity is equal or less than 10% of the Aggregate Revolving Commitment Amount (as defined in the agreement) for ten consecutive business days, provided that such mortgages will no longer be required if the event of default is cured, the Consolidated

-The Credit Facility is guaranteed, jointly and severally, by certain of our wholly owned subsidiaries, and is secured by substantially all of our personal property.
-The Credit Facility contains customary covenants that, among other things, restrict, subject to certain exceptions, the ability of the Company and our subsidiaries to grant liens on their assets, incur indebtedness, sell assets, make investments, engage in acquisitions, mergers or consolidations, amend certain material agreements and pay certain dividends and other restricted payments.
-Under the Credit Facility, we must comply with financial maintenance covenants to be tested quarterly, consisting of a maximum debt to consolidated EBITDA ratio, and a minimum interest/rent coverage ratio.
-The majority of lenders can require that we and our subsidiaries mortgage certain of our real property assets to secure the Credit Facility if an event of default occurs, the debt to consolidated EBITDA ratio is above 2.50:1.00 for two consecutive fiscal quarters, or our liquidity is equal or less than 10% of the Aggregate Revolving Commitment Amount (as defined in the agreement) for ten consecutive business days, provided that such mortgages will no longer be required if the event of default is cured, the debt to consolidated EBITDA ratio is below 2.50:1.00 for two consecutive fiscal quarters, or our liquidity is above 10% of the Aggregate Revolving Commitment Amount (as defined in the agreement) or ninety consecutive days, as applicable.
-As of September 30, 2015, we were in compliance with all loan covenants.
+Total Net Debt to Consolidated EBITDA ratio is below 2.75:1.00 for two consecutive fiscal quarters, or our liquidity is above 10% of the Aggregate Revolving Commitment Amount (as defined in the agreement) or ninety consecutive days, as applicable.
+As of March 31, 2016, we were in compliance with all loan covenants.